aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 **View comments**: Click the comment icon in the Diff view's gutter area to view a single comment's details, or switch to the Comment List view for a consolidated view.

-**Search comments**: In the Comment List view's search box, enter a comment number (e.g., C1) to locate a specific comment precisely, or search by file name or path.
+**Search comments**: In the Comment List view's search box, three search modes are supported: enter a comment number (e.g., C1) for exact match, search by file name or path, or search by comment content keywords.
+Results are a union of all matching modes.

 **Status transitions**: Pending → No Action Needed / Resolved.
 Change status in the comment panel or comment list.